dontry/my_gatsby_blog/content/blog/2019-06-12-nextjs-ie-support.md

 ## JavaScript

-### @babel/preset-env
+JavaScript compatibility takes syntax and new built-ins into account.
 The most essential tool to address JavaScript compatibility is Babel.
 [Babel] converts the new JavaScript code e.g. ES6+ into a backwards compatible version for older browsers or environments.

+### @babel/preset-env

 Babel compiler has a wide range of plugins.
 The Babel community offers a preset environment **[@babel/preset-env]** to make our life easier.
 The default preset includes features in babel-preset-es2015, babel-preset-es2016 and babel-preset-es2017.
 If you have an array of preset environments, they will be loaded from right to left.
 It means you should put the most backwards preset at the right end.

 the most basic **.babelrc**